Skip to main content

 5 Configure Argo CD Desire State Repositories to Use GitHub Apps

-Update your Argo CD desired state repository configuration to use the GitHub App instead of PAT:
+Update your Argo CD desired state repository configuration to use the GitHub App:

 components: